 Or sign up to have Cupcakes & Kale Chips delivered straight to your Inbox!

-A few things to help you make the bark…
+Here are a few things to help you make the toffee pumpkin spice white chocolate bark:

 - Line a large baking sheet with a silicone mat or wax paper.